 The Communist Party was founded in Shanghai in 1921.
 In attendance was Mao tse Tung, who started a revolution, with millions of casualties in the end, to restore weakened and fragmented China to a strong state.

 The People’s Republic of China was proclaimed in 1949.
 After Mao’s death, Deng Xiaopeng became leader; he introduced a kind of mixture of capitalism and communism: state capitalism.
-The country remained repressive politically and socially.
+The country remained politically and socially authoritarian.
 The economy flourished, the middle class grew much larger, Chinese exports grew impressively.
 Shanghai became a free economic zone.
 In 2005, a new deep-sea port, Yangshan, about 30 kilometers off the coast of Shanghai, was completed; laid out on a few rocky islands.
 The port is connected to the city by a long bridge.